The "Ionian Advantage": Why My Stamp Matters

 Q: How much does the translation typically cost? +

-It costs £90-£120 per document, depending on the text volume and the complexity of the layout.
+Cost starts from £90 per document, depending on the text volume and the complexity of the layout.
 The cost includes the translation of the apostile.
 For an exact quote, simply email me your documents and I will come back with an official price for your needs.
-For Greek marriage certificates, I charge £120 for a certified translation.
+For Greek marriage certificates, price starts from £120 for a certified translation.
 Certified translations of Greek marriage certificates are sent by email (and not by post).

 Q: Do passport photocopies need translation? +